Yesterday and Today

 Of course, I flashed back to my own first major exposure to the Fab Four, by way of the faux Billy Shears and Henderson Brothers who headlined producer Robert Stigwood's infamous 1978 movie Sgt.
 Pepper's Lonely Hearts Club Band.
 Since my sister and I couldn't get enough of the film or its soundtrack, as I wrote in 2010, our mother quickly bought LPs of the original Beatles Sgt.
 Pepper and Abbey Road, the albums from which most of the songs in the movie were taken.
 (Mom did own copies already, but we were in the middle of a move at the time, living with my grandparents.)
 Not long after that she busted out Magical Mystery Tour, too, it being a concept album in the Sgt.
 Pepper's vein, and somewhere in there we caught the animated Yellow Submarine on Channel 29 or 48.

 Mom remembers watching that Ed Sullivan appearance on TV.
 I was born six months after the band officially broke up.
 Despite that fact, and having come to The Beatles sideways a bit through occasional songs that I didn't yet associate with them and the Sgt.
 Pepper movie and general culture, I was not in any way less of a Beatles fan.
 I clearly recall a day in fourth grade at Belmont Hills Elementary, after we'd uprooted from South Jersey to the Philadelphia suburbs, on which my music teacher, Ms. Botsis, had asked us to bring in our favorite record: 9-year-old me was torn between The Beatles' Sgt.
 Pepper and Billy Joel's new Glass Houses.
-I think I went with Glass Houses but I'm not sure — because the girl I sat next to had brought in whichever one I didn't, she told me that she'd been torn between the same two choices, and my first real crush was born.
+I think I went with Glass Houses but I'm not sure — because the girl I sat next to had brought in whichever one I didn't, she told me that she'd been torn between the same two choices, and I was smitten.
 The story is the same either way, even given how some might judge me harshly had I chosen the Billy Joel, because Glass Houses is still one of my favorite albums no matter what you say.

 So as I watched various artists perform Beatles songs tonight with Paul and Ringo in the crowd, most of them quite worthy, I thought not only of the extraordinary breadth and depth of the group's own creativity but how it had inspired so much other great music; I thought of my exposure to that crazy big-screen tribute to the Beatles oeuvre at 7 years old in the summer of 1978 and my mother's oft-mentioned memory of watching their 1964 debut on American television and the innumerable connections I have made with people through The Beatles over a lifetime; I thought of how tragically John and George were taken from this world too soon, because how could I not; I thought of my dear cousin Steven, who could and would break out into music at any moment in any place, who likewise should have had more time among us; I thought of how cool and weird and even at times scary The Beatles' music was to my young ears, of how I'm glad now for that impenetrable sonic darkness in certain latter songs of theirs which once freaked me out, of how there is this great beautiful Gordian knot called The Beatles at the center of popular music that incorporated the past and present and future.